All Episodes

 I said, buckle up, get rested, because it is going to be a roller coaster ride.

-It's going to be up and down and emotional, and I just didn't think it would be this nuts.
+And I just didn't think it would be this nuts.

-Everything that happens, everything you're watching, everything the mob does, everything Democrats do is all filtered through a prism.
+Everything that happens, everything you're watching, everything the mob does, everything Democrats do, is all filtered through a prism.

 And that is November 3rd.